TopGunBuild/socket/README.md

   // Publish data to the channel from the socket and await for
   // the message to reach the server. try {
-    await socket.invokePublish('myChannel', 'This is a message');
+    await socket.invokePublish("myChannel", "This is a message");
   } catch (error) {
     // Handle error.
   }